Ryan-Westfall/Ryan-Westfall-Website/README.md

-# Ryan-Westfall.github.io
+# Ryan-Westfall.com
-Portfolio website created from the Gatsby framework.
+Portfolio website created from the Gatsby framework that's based on React.

 # Features
-The landing page features my resume.
+Responsive design

-The projects tab utilizes github's API to pull public repository data from my profile.
+Each project's information is loaded by utilizing the github's API to pull public repository data from my profile.

 Showcases incomplete demo for in-house text editor project.